numba/numba/docs/source/doc/ir.rst

 we know the type for each variable definition (``x_0``, ``x_1``, etc).

-In order to do a topological sort, we compute the condensation graph by finding the strongly connected components.
+In order to do a topological sort, we compute the condensation graph by finding the strongly connected components and condensing them into single graph nodes.
 The resulting graph looks like this:

 .. digraph:: typegraph